Delaware

 Fines and fees: To be eligible for an expungement, whether mandatory or discretionary, “all fines, fees, and restitution associated with the conviction must be paid.
 However, if an outstanding fine or fee is not yet satisfied due to reasons other than willful noncompliance, but the person is otherwise eligible for an expungement, the court may grant the expungement and waive the fines or fees or convert outstanding financial obligations to a civil judgement.”
 Del.
 Code Ann. tit.
 11, § 4372 (l).
 The new law went into effect December 30, 2019.
 In 2021, SB 38 clarified that this requirement only applies to court debt associated with the conviction sought to be expunged.

-Effect of prior relief: As amended in 2021 by SB38, a felony conviction entered after a prior expungement of a felony is ineligible for expungement.
+Effect of prior expungement relief: As amended in 2021 by SB38, a felony conviction entered after a prior expungement of a felony is ineligible for expungement.
 Otherwise, however, a person who has had a conviction previously expunged may be eligible for a subsequent expungement after a 10-year waiting period. § 4372(f)(4).

 The effect of expungement is explained in subsection III(J) below.

-B. Mandatory expungement
+B. Mandatory expungement, including non-convictions

 Non-conviction records: Effective December 30, 2019, pursuant to SB 37, all records where the “case is terminated in favor of the accused” are eligible for mandatory expungement upon request.
 Del.
 Code tit.
-11, § 4372(b).6 Cases “terminated in favor of the accused” include acquittals of all charges, a nolle prosequi on all charges, dismissal after probation before judgment, dismissal of all charges, and arrests that are not charged within 1 year of the arrest.
+11, § 4372(b).4 Cases “terminated in favor of the accused” include acquittals of all charges, a nolle prosequi on all charges, dismissal after probation before judgment, dismissal of all charges, and arrests that are not charged within 1 year of the arrest.

 Undisposed cases: In 2022, HB 447 expanded the category of dismissed cases eligible for mandatory expungement to include any charge that lacks a disposition after 7 years, unless the case has an active warrant or there is documented case activity within the last 12 months.§ 4373(a)(3).